akhileshmalini/CalorieMate/README.md

 # Caloire Mate

-Friendly Pix Web is a sample app demonstrating how to build a JavaScript/Web app with the Firebase Platform.

-Friendly Pix is a place where you can share photos, follow friends, comment on photos...

 ## Create and configure your Firebase Project

 1. In a console run `npm install` to install all Build/Deploy tools dependencies.